-1.2.2 Installation of the Transport Belt
+1.2.7 Installation of the Transport Belt

-LA-309 furnaces are usually shipped with the belt already properly installed.
-However, if the furnace is shipped SPLIT or the shipment is expected to be exposed to rough handling or irregular terrain during shipment, the transport belt may have been intentionally left uninstalled to protect the furnace interior.
-This section can be used for installing the belt on a new furnace or for replacing a damaged or worn belt.
+The furnace furnaces are usually shipped with the belt in place.
+However, if the shipment is expected to be exposed to rough handling or irregular terrain during shipment, a portion of the transport belt which goes through the furnace chamber may have been intentionally left uninstalled to protect the furnace interior.
+When installing the belt, it will be helpful to have an assistant available to help guide the belt into the furnace entrance.